Cruise Ship Review: The Sapphire Princess

 Grand Suite with balcony 1,329 square feet

 One of the best things about the Princess Cruise line is that you are given the option of having the staff do your laundry, or do it yourself.
-We were fortunate that our room was 2 doors down from the laundromat area.
+We were fortunate that our room was two doors down from the laundromat area.
 We could access it quickly and at times that were convenient for us.
 There are two laundry rooms on the ship.
-They both have four ironing boards, and a row of washers and driers.
+They both have four ironing boards and a row of washers and dryers.
 They also have machines with small packets of laundry soap and dryer sheets.

-There is a center court area for basketball, a jogging track, shuffleboard, and a for fee golf simulator for putting practice, and a 9 hole putting area.
-On board there is also a life sized chess board with large chess characters.
+There is a center court area for basketball, a jogging track, shuffleboard, and a for-fee golf simulator for putting practice, and a nine-hole putting area.
+On board, there is also a life-sized chess board with large chess characters.